 The usage of approved components for systems containing flammable refrigerants is not a problem if the system builder is designing systems according to the safety standards.
-Be aware that the system builder always must perform a risk assessment and ensure that explosive atmospheres cannot arise in case of leakage.
+Be aware that the system builder always must perform a risk assessment and ensure that an explosive atmosphere cannot arise in case of leakage.

-In cases-normally accidental-where leakage occurs and where temporary flammable atmospheres are foreseen, ignition sources must be avoided or moved to a non-flammable zone.
+In cases-normally accidental-where leakage occurs and where a temporary flammable atmosphere is foreseen, ignition sources must be avoided or moved to a non-flammable zone.
 One method to avoid ignition sources is to use EX approved components.
 A good guideline-targeting the EU-can be found at the ASERCOM website.
 This guideline has been established with the input of major components manufacturers.
-The procedure is shown in Figure 13-note that during service, all ignition sources must be powered off.
+The procedure is shown in Figure 13.

+Note that during service, all ignition sources must be powered off.